Mohamed-Nasser-M/blokkat-arabic-blockchain-developer-bootcamp-graduation-project/README.md

   -Proper Use of Require
   -
   Used require statement in the function ( mintNFT ) to make sure no one can mint more than "maxSupply" NFTs.

+# Important links & addresses

+* Main smart contract address on Scroll Sepolia testnet:
+  0x0bbE23735F406E98F11A7Be7d3ff4a1B2ed3AE6a